 Influence is one of the key functions of the Centre for Excellence in Community Investment: that it will provide a platform to champion the importance and impact of community investment across the UK.

-On 17 October, we will be holding the first of six roadshows with community investment professionals across the UK.
+On 17 October, we will be holding the first of seven roadshows with community investment professionals across the UK.
 We’ll be sharing our ideas for the Centre for Excellence in Community Investment and asking them how the Centre can meet their needs, expectations and help deliver their day-to-day working in communities.

 Before the first roadshow, though, we wanted to share some of our thinking.
 We’ve got three aims for the Centre: